-Figure 2: Parallel current carrying wires.
+Figure 2: Adding magnetic fields.

-Laboratory 8: Currents and Magnetic Fields - Activity
+Laboratory 5: Currents and Magnetic Fields - Activity

 Electric currents produce magnetic fields.
 These fields will exert forces and compasses and other currents.
 This laboratory explores the fields produced by currents.
 In one experiment these will be used to determine a component of Earth's magnetic field.
 In another experiment theses ideas will be used to investigate the force that one current exerts on another.